deuch/workload-identity-aoai/README.md

 This repo will help you to use a Workload Identity to connect to Azure OpenAI with an identity in Auth0.

 An API/identity (clientID/clientSecret) is created in an Auth0 domain.
 This identity is used to authenticate to Auth0 and retrieve an acces_token.

-This token is used to authenticate to Azure Entra ID with a binding on a User Managed Identity (Federated Credentials)
+This token is used to authenticate to Azure Entra ID with a binding on a User Managed Identity (Federated Credentials).

+Please find some [documentation](https://learn.microsoft.com/en-us/entra/workload-id/workload-identity-federation#how-it-works) about the concept of workload identity.

+Use the client credential flow as explained [here](https://learn.microsoft.com/en-us/entra/identity-platform/v2-oauth2-client-creds-grant-flow#third-case-access-token-request-with-a-federated-credential)

 ## Auth0